collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 The question of write permission leads us to collaborative development models.
 Collaborative development model is just a fancy term for how people contribute to repos.
 The two collaborative development models correspond to whether you have write permission.

 The two collaborative development models:
-* If you do not have write permission to the repo, you need to make a copy of the repo in your user account or an organization (the copy is called a fork), make your changes, and submit a request for the changes to be accepted to the source repo (this is called a pull request).
+* If you do not have write permission to the repo, you need to fork the repo in your user account or an organization account, make your changes, and submit a pull request for the changes to be accepted to the source repo.
 This is the “Fork and Pull” Model
 * If you have write permission to a repo (user account or organizational), you can make changes directly within the repo along with other users, this is called the “Shared Repository” Model

 </td></tr>